 Internal Hard Drive Showing as Removable Disk

-Here is How to Fix Internal Hard Drive Showing as Removable Disk in Windows 10 –
+Here is How to Fix Internal Hard Drive Showing as Removable Disk in Windows 10 or 11 –

 As the issues reside within BIOS, so you need to first check for and install its available updates.
 Installing its latest version will fix up several bugs and issues including Internal Hard Drive Showing as Removable Disk.
 First, check its model number and then visit the manufacturer’s website and download the update.
 Here is how you will check its model number –